 Does addiction affect family and friends?
 You might believe addiction only affects the addict.
 But the truth is, your addiction can affect everyone surrounding you.
 Most directly, it affects your family, but it can also impact your friends and loved ones.
 You are not a burden.
-Start your journey on the road to recovery; call us today at 918-779-0011.
+Start your journey on the road to recovery; give us a call at 918-779-0011.
 If you are struggling with addiction, then it is never too late.
-Call us today, and we can help you get back on your feet.
+Give us a call so we can assist you in getting back on your feet.

 The Financial Impact on Significant Others

 Addiction can cause more than emotional distress to the people you love; your addiction can also lead to financial hurt.
 Money is heavily involved, whether it is alcohol or drugs.
 How does addiction affect family and friends?
 Well, if you aren’t supplying the money, then who is?
 Filling the need for your addiction is expensive because the people who buy, sell, and deal in this business do not care about anything but money.
 They do not care that you are suffering.
 It is an awful ordeal that isn’t fair to you and isn’t acceptable to your family.